giellalt/lang-mdf/mdf.md

 * +Der/NJ Онь
 * +Der/Bachk * бачк

+# Tags for originating language

+The following tags are used to guide conversion to IPA: loan words and foreign names are usually pronounced (approximately) as in the originating (majority) language.
+Instead of trying to identify the correct pronunciation based on phonotactics (orthotactics actually), we tag all words that can't be correctly transcribed using the SME transcriber with source language codes.
+Once tagged, it is possible to split the lexical transducer in smaller ones according to langu- age, and apply different IPA conversion to each of them.
+The principle of tagging is that we only tag to the extent needed, and following a priority:
+1. any untagged word is pronounced with SME orthographic conventions
+1. NNO and NOB have identical pronunciation, NNO is only used if different in spelling from NOB
+1. SWE has mostly the same pronunciation as NOB, and is only used if different in spelling from NOB
+1. Occasionally even SME (the default) may be tagged, to block other languages from being specified, mainly during semi-automatic language tagging sessions
+All in all, we want to get as much correctly transcribed to IPA with as little work as possible.
+On the other hand, if more words are tagged than strictly needed, this should pose no problem as long as the IPA conversion is correct - at least some words will get the same pronunciation whether read as SME or NOB/NNO/SWE.

+* **+OLang/CHV** = Chuvash
+* **+OLang/MDF** = Moksha
+* **+OLang/MYV** = Erzya
+* **+OLang/RUS** = Russian
+* **+OLang/TAT** = Tatar

 Morphophonology
 To represent phonologic variations in word forms we use the following symbols in the lexicon files: